Australia’s marine wildlife faces an imminent and devastating threat from the deadly H5N1 bird flu virus.

 The window to act is rapidly closing.
 As the last continent free of this virus, Australia must not wait for disaster to strike.
 Our marine wildlife is invaluable and irreplaceable; we must act quickly to prepare for the arrival of bird flu.

-Our call for action is clear and urgent.
 With greater focus and investment, we can prepare for this looming threat and protect our precious marine species.

 Please add your name to email the Prime Minister, Environment, and Agriculture Ministers to urgently prioritise a comprehensive marine wildlife preparedness.